ficache/ReAsm/README.md

 Compiler.
 Compiler can be and should be a versatile tool to write code safe and once for every platform.
 Rust is a great example of it.

+In our plans we will write our compiler with frontend to LLVM.
+We consider somehow support decompilation existing binaries to our language.

+Compiler and language will be open-source and locate in this repo too.

 ## Where I can check progress or read about it?

 - [Design sheet](/language.md)